-This course is graded on a satisfactory/unsatisfactory/incomplete (S/U/I) basis.
-Prerequisite: HTH 655or equivalent.
+6 credits.
+This course is graded on a satisfactory/unsatisfactory (S/U) basis.
+Prerequisite: HTH 655 or equivalent.

 Dietetics

 NUTR 545.
 Nutrition and Exercise.

 Addresses the relationship of nutrition and exercise and the effect of dietary intake.
 Techniques of nutritional assessment and counseling through dietary plans will be investigated.
 This course is designed especially for professionals who may be employed in physical fitness programs.
 Prerequisite: NUTR 280 or equivalent.